Yyy11181/Collaboration-Framework-between-Large-and-Small-Models-in-the-Civil-Domain/README.md

 | Average Length of Fact Description | 1286.88 |
 ## Experiment setting

-we use the Mac-bert as the SMs, and GPT-4o(2018-08-06) as the LLMs for the secondary prediction.
+we use the MacBERT as the SMs, and GPT-4o(gpt-4o-08-06) as the LLMs for the secondary prediction.
 During the fine-tuning of MacBERT, the learning rate is set to 2e-5, with 10 training epochs and a batch size of 16.
 In the testing pahse, we obtain the results from the LLMs via API calls.
 The optimal max predicted probality threshold is 0.4.

 ## Results analysis